ua-ql/node-opcua/README.md

 node-opcua
 ==========

-A fork of https://github.com/node-opcua/node-opcua using ES6 and webpack
+A fork of https://github.com/node-opcua/node-opcua using ES6 and webpack please see the ES6 branch...